Denmark Copenhagen

 18. Get cultural at the great museums

-There are so many cool museums in Copenhagen!
+There are so many wonderful museums in Copenhagen!

 Whether you like modern art, findings from ancient times, marble sculptures, Egyptian mummies or international contemporary art, you’ll find it here.